• Skip to primary navigation

 What Is Knit Fabric?

 Knit fabric is a textile that comes after knitting yarns.
 Let us clarify.
-If you ever used handwoven fabric, you must be familiar with the inter-looping yarns.
+If you ever used handwoven fabric, you must be familiar with interloping yarns.
 Because professionals use the same technique when making handwoven clothing.
-Identically, the knit fabric comes with the same mechanism in its knitting.
-However, the inter-looping of yarns is so tiny that you cannot do such things using your hands.
+Identically, the knit fabric comes with the same mechanism as its knitting.
+However, the interloping of yarns is so tiny that you cannot do such things using your hands.

 As a matter of fact, the knit fabric is actually a modified version of the woven fabric.
 So, it is more flexible because of its smaller construction of inter-meshing loops.
 For such characteristics, you’ll mostly see that fabric in making hats, socks, pajamas, etc.